dominikcebula/docker-spring-boot-startup-time/README.md

 The measurements are performed using Docker, and the results will help in understanding how different configurations affect the startup time of a Spring Boot application.
-The focus is on configurations such as using Spring Native, Spring Indexer, Layertools, Class Data Sharing (CDS), Ahead-of-Time (AOT) compilation.
+The focus is on configurations such as using Spring Native, Spring Indexer, Layertools, Class Data Sharing (CDS), AOT Cache.

 ## Why does startup time matter?